-Hillhouse, a Federalist, was a senator from Connecticut and was a Federalist.
+Hillhouse was a senator from Connecticut and was a Federalist.
 He served from 1796 to 1810.

 From Jan 1797 to May 1810, Hillhouse missed 75 of 873 roll call votes, which is 8.6%.
 This is better than the median of 12.6% among the lifetime records of senators serving in May 1810.
 The chart below reports missed votes over time.